 Messrs.
-Eric B. Herr, Richard O. Bernays, Deepak S. Parekh, and Sir Anthony Armitage Greener are members of our board of directors and they serve on each of our compensation committee and nominating and corporate governance committee.
+Eric B. Herr, Richard O. Bernays, Deepak S. Parekh, and Sir Anthony A. Greener are members of our Board of Directors and they serve on each of our Compensation Committee and Nominating and Corporate Governance Committee.
 Messrs.
-Eric B. Herr, Richard O. Bernays and Sir Anthony Greener also serve on our audit committee.
+Albert Aboody, Eric B. Herr, Richard O. Bernays and Sir Anthony A. Greener serve on our Audit Committee.
 Each of Messrs.
-Herr, Bernays and Sir Anthony Armitage Greener satisfies the "independence" requirements of the NYSE listing standards and the "independence" requirements of Rule 10A-3 of the Exchange Act.
+Aboody, Herr, Bernays and Sir Anthony A. Greener satisfies the "independence" requirements of the NYSE listing standards and the "independence" requirements of Rule 10A-3 of the Exchange Act.